-Many biologists use a kind of model-dependent realism (Hawking and Mlodinow 2010a, b; Koonin 2011), where characters of known organisms serve as the base for the construction of a phylogenetic tree-a hypothesis, which in it turn becomes accepted as a reflection of phylogeny in each particular case.
-This reflection serves as the base for conclusions on groups' states and on features of some ancestors of different known organisms like the last common ancestor of known eukaryotes (Koonin 2010; Desmonda et al. 2011; O'Malley et al. 2019) or the last common ancestor of known eukaryotes plus known archaea (Forterre 2013; Doolittle 2020).
+Many biologists use a kind of model-dependent realism (Hawking and Mlodinow, 2010a, b; Koonin, 2011), where characters of known organisms serve as the base for construction of a phylogenetic tree-a hypothesis, which in it turn becomes accepted as a reflection of phylogeny in each particular case.
+This reflection serves as the base for conclusions on group's states and on features of some reconstructed ancestors of different known organisms like the last common ancestor of known eukaryotes (Koonin, 2010; Desmonda et al., 2011; O'Malley et al., 2019) or last common ancestor of known eukaryotes plus known archaea (Forterre, 2013; Doolittle, 2020).
 It is the way by which undiscovered entities appear in scientific discussions.
 Despite the growing volume of predictions about them, these entities still can not enter the classification.

 In natural sciences, the key criterion for proving the existence of an object (like a physical particle of a previously unknown kind, an atom of a previously unknown element or an organism of a previously unknown species) is its observation and/or observation of traces of the existence of this object (radiation, remains of vital activity etc.).
 Only objects that meet this criterion can be classified (e.g. introduced in the periodic table of elements or described as a species).
 Single unknown organisms or unknown species can not enter the classification.
 Despite this, the current system of phylogenetic concepts (holo-/monophyly, paraphyly, and polyphyly as they are currently defined) is not adapted to the separation of known and unknown organisms (as well as populations, species, etc.) including ancestral ones.
-The current definitions of holophyly and paraphyly suggest a direct inclusion of ancestors in taxa (Encyclopedia of Life Science-Cullen 2009, p.
-91; PhyloCode-de Oueiroz and Cantino 2020, Article 2.1; Campbell biology - Urry et al. 2021 p.
-560; etc.).
+The current definitions of holophyly and paraphyly suggest a direct inclusion of ancestors in taxa.
 These ancestors are almost always unknown in phylogenetics.
 Therefore, no one describes them as species and does not create other taxa for them.
 Unknown organisms can not be an object of biological taxonomical classification.
 Thus, we are deprived of direct manipulation of unknown organisms.
 With this in mind, the triad holo-, para-, and polyphyly can not function normally.
 The difference of holo- and paraphyletic groups from polyphyletic groups is whether the last common ancestor is a member of the group.
 Since almost always the last common ancestor can not be included in the taxon because this ancestor is unknown, nonsense and confusion arise.
 Current phylogenetic discussions require a system of more accurately defined concepts.

 Unknown organisms are not considered members of groups (for example, new species are described as new, rather than already existing in the group).
 However, there is one problematic type of unknown organisms-the unknown ancestors of known organisms.
 For some reason, everything is not so simple with them.

 A remarkable feature of biological systematics and phylogenetics is that known descendants inevitably imply the existence of their ancestors, even if these ancestors are unknown.
-But this implication is not enough to "specify the identity" for each of the unknown ancestors.
+But this implication is not enough to "establish the identity" for each of the unknown ancestors.
 This can be compared to the following analogy from the judiciary.
 If the existence of some illegal organisation with a leadership management system is proven, then it certainly has a leader.
 However, this data is not enough to bring any person to trial.
 As in the case of unknown ancestors, a "vacancy" is known here, but not a specific identity.
 Despite all this, the non-classification of unknown organisms contradicts the current system of phyletic states and creates confusion in it.